 So I just lazed around watched movies and played my keyboard.
 I remember when I was experimenting with synthesizer I learned the theory of pitch/frequency, harmonics and timbre.
 Then I discovered about velocity.
 I came to know that keyboard especially piano are not just on/off switches.
 It has expression which is the velocity.
 Just like the piano hammer.
-But keyboard
+But keyboard controllers for synthesizers back then produce only two informations, on/off and variable voltage that determined the pitch/frequency.

 So it was time for me to get into music school and learned classical piano.
 I ate and sleep piano and only listen to classical.
 During that time I heard about the album 'Switch On Bach' by Walter Carlos from references in electronic-classical music discussions.
 I bought the album and fell in love with Bach.
 Played it loud everyday.
 The mix of moog and Bach kind of toggling many switches in my brain.
 Many were positives.